1-1/2cupsdark chocolate chipsmelted and slightly cooled

 Top with the remaining batter which should completely cover the candy bars.
 Use a spatula to smooth and level the batter.

-Bake in a preheated oven until the sides of the brownies start to pull away from the pan (about 25 minutes).
+Bake in a preheated oven until the sides of the brownies start to pull away from the pan and a toothpick inserted in the middle comes out clean (about 26 to 29 minutes).
 Remove from the oven and let completely cool.

 Lift the brownies out of the pan by using the parchment paper hanging off of the sides (the “sling”).
 Keep the brownies on the parchment paper and cut into serving sizes.